sealslab/sealslab.github.io/_pages/drseals.md

 <ul>
   <li>How are our analysis results and overall message affected when we misspecify the design matrix, underlying distribution for the outcome, or the working covariance structure?</li>
   <li>How are analysis results and overall message affected when we break an assumption (or multiple assumptions) of the parametric model?</li>
   <li>This area generally involves performing simulation studies.
-We do this so that we know the true value of *&theta;*, the parameter of interest and can then quantify the effects of model misspecification. </li>
+We do this so that we know the true value of <i>&theta;</i>, the parameter of interest and can then quantify the effects of model misspecification. </li>
   <ul>
     <li>The bias and mean square error quantify the error in parameter estimation.</li>
     <li>Type I error quantifies the error in statistical inference.</li>